- China Post is the main postal service for China and engages in the delivery of parcels and postal items within China and beyond

-- Registered Mail: This service comes at higher rates, but also offers online parcel tracking.
-It’s mostly suitable for sellers of electronic products, crafts, art, accessories, clothes and the like.
+- Registered Mail: This service comes at higher rates and offers online parcel tracking.
+It’s mostly suitable for sellers of electronic products, crafts, art, accessories, clothes, and the like.

 - e-Packet: This service offered by China Post offers a medium between airmail shipping and EMS in terms of delivery speed.